MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/manage/centralized-deployment-of-add-ins.md

 ## Requirements

 Centralized deployment of add-ins requires that the users are using Microsoft 365 Apps for enterprise (and are signed into Office using their organizational ID), and have Exchange Online and active Exchange Online mailboxes.
 Your subscription directory must either be in, or federated to Azure Active Directory.
-You can view specific requirements for Office and Exchange below, or use the [Centralized Deployment Compatibility Checker](https://docs.microsoft.com/office365/admin/manage/centralized-deployment-of-add-ins?view=o365-worldwide#office-365-centralized-deployment-compatibility-checker).
+You can view specific requirements for Office and Exchange below, or use the[Centralized Deployment Compatibility Checker](#centralized-deployment-compatibility-checker).

 Centralized Deployment doesn't support the following: